math-queen/Kloosterman/README.md

    $$\psi (x) = e(\frac{ax}{q}) \qquad \chi (1 + z p^\alpha) = e(\frac{bz}{p^\alpha})$$
-   where $e (n) := \exp (2 \pi i n)$ for some $z \in (\mathbb{Z}/p^{\alpha} \mathbb{Z})$

-following the proof outlined in p 320 - 322 of the book Analytic Number Theory, Iwaniec and Kowalski.
+   where $e (n) := \exp (2 \pi i n)$ for some $z \in (\mathbb{Z}/p^{\alpha} \mathbb{Z})$ mostly following the proof outlined in p 320 - 322 of the book Analytic Number Theory, Iwaniec and Kowalski.

 The formula above can be specialised into the one for Kloosterman sum by choosing the appropriate rational functions $f$ and $g$ (see p 322, Iwaniec and Kowalski).
 Please note that to derive the expression for Kloosterman sum from the above formula, we also need the formalisation for the case when both the denominator and numerator of the function $f$ can be expressed as constant function (which should be easier to be accomplished than the already formalised case when both the denominator and numerator are non-constant polynomial).